eworm-de/routeros-scripts/doc/dhcp-to-dns.md

 Description
 -----------

-This script adds (and removes) dns records based on dhcp server leases.
+This script adds (and updates & removes) dns records based on dhcp server leases.
+An A record based on mac address is created for all bound lease, additionally a CNAME record is created from host name if available.

 Requirements and installation
 -----------------------------